Required navigation performance: Application of performance monitoring and alerting to aircraft

 Typically, the 10−5 TSE requirement provides a greater restriction on performance.
 For example, with any system that has TSE with a normal distribution of cross-track error, the 10−5 monitoring requirement constrains the standard deviation to be 2 × (accuracy value)/4.45 = accuracy value/2.23, while the 95% requirement would have allowed the standard deviation to be as large as the accuracy value/1.96.

-It is important to understand that while these characteristics define minimum requirements that must be met, they do not define the actual TSE distribution.
+These characteristics define minimum requirements that must be met, but they do not define the actual TSE distribution.
 The actual TSE distribution may be expected to be typically better than the requirement, but there must be evidence on the actual performance if a lower TSE value is to be used.

 In applying the performance monitoring requirement to aircraft, there can be significant variability in how individual errors are managed: